YaleDataScience/old-site/_posts/2015-01-13-spring-2015-preview.md

-High scoring terms; positive topics | High scoring terms; negative topics :-----------------------------------|-----------------------------------: improve | incredibly grade get | midterm final reasonable aquired | if you're willing hard to know | great however take class probably | definitely recommend manageable workload | course interesting amazing class | clear and helpful proud | always good low stress | blend twice a week | really interesting subject grain of salt | make or break chill | lecture disorganized not much work | semester I learned interesting though | highly recommend class aquired | use in the future enjoyed lecture | required a lot definitely consider | reading long would highly recommend | sense of accomplishment
+High scoring terms; positive topics | High scoring terms; negative topics :-----------------------------------|-----------------------------------: improve | required a lot grade get | midterm final reasonable proud | if you're willing enjoyed lecture | great however take class probably | readings are long manageable workload | course interesting really a gut | clear and helpful amazing class | really interesting subject aquired | blend low stress | highly recommend class would highly recommend | incredibly not much work | lecture disorganized provide good background | section aquired | always good hard to know | use in the future one paper | make or break grain of salt | need qr take knowledge general | sense of accomplishment

 Similar terms show up on both sides, which is likely due to the fact that they occured very frequently throughout the entire corpus of reviews.
 So take that with a "*grain of salt*".
 Also note that words like "*terrible*" aren't showing up.
 Recall that we only took courses with over 50 people signed up, implying that they're already popular.

 Ok so let's draw some conclusions.
 We'd expect to see many of these terms.
-Intuition tells us that people like courses which are high quality ("*amazing class*", "*enjoyed lecture*") and not-too-hard ("*manageable workload*", "*low stress*", "*chill*").
-Similarly, people don't like low quality ("*lecture disorganized*") or overly difficult ("*required a lot*", "*reading long*").
+Intuition tells us that people like courses which are high quality ("*amazing class*", "*enjoyed lecture*") and not-too-hard ("*manageable workload*", "*low stress*").
+Similarly, people don't like low quality ("*lecture disorganized*") or overly difficult ("*required a lot*", "*readings are long*").

+For those who say there are no guts at Yale, you may want to check the data ("*really a gut*", "*not much work*").
+Perhaps Yale guts aren't as gutty as other schools' guts.
+But a gut is a gut, any way you gut it.

 There are also some surprises.
 It seems like even if people are adamant about how rewarding a class is ("*clear and helpful*", "*really interesting subject*", "*use in future*", "*sense of accomplishment*"), people won't take it.
-On the other hand, people seem to take some courses even if the reviewers are hesitant about it ("*hard to know*", "*interesting though*", "*grain of salt*").
+On the other hand, people seem to take some courses even if the reviewers are hesitant about it ("*hard to know*", "*grain of salt*").

 Want to draw some more conclusions?
 Try running our **[code](https://github.com/YaleDataScience/enroll)** for yourself!